How to Create Column Chart with Line for Time Series Data in Excel?

 As a last step in our formatting, click anywhere on the chart and format the chart border as shown:

 That’s it!
-In Five simple steps our actual v. target chart for a time series data is ready!
+In four simple steps, our actual v. target chart for a time series data is ready!

 Check our blog on visualizing actual v. target with multiple target values using a column chart.